Ashokkumar-Programmer/BlueScope_Training/README.md

 Task 22 (14/02/2025) - Implemented chunk processing in Spring Batch to read, process, and write database values with a delay.

 Task 23 (15/02/2025) - Automated email notifications with Excel attachments using Spring Batch tasklets and SMTP, based on user status.

+Task 24 (17/02/2025) - Understood the program flow of outward remittance submit process in the trade API